Chloe Kohanski

-Chloe Kohanski (born December 29, 1993), aka chloe mk, is an American rock singer and singer-songwriter.
+Chloe Kohanski (born December 29, 1993), known professionally as sweet93 and formerly as chloe mk, is an American rock singer-songwriter.
 She is the winner of season 13 of the American talent competition The Voice at the age of 23.
+She competed on the team coached by Blake Shelton, giving him his 6th win as a coach on the show.
+She is the first female stolen artist to win the show, followed by two males Josh Kaufman and Craig Wayne Boyd.

 Career

 The Voice (2017)

-Kohanski auditioned in 2017 to compete in the thirteenth season of The Voice.
+Kohanski auditioned in 2017 to compete in the 13th season of The Voice.
 In the blind auditions, broadcast on October 9, 2017, on NBC, she sang "The Chain" from Fleetwood Mac.
 Three of the four judges—Miley Cyrus, Jennifer Hudson, and Blake Shelton—turned their chairs with only Adam Levine refraining.
 She chose to be part of Team Miley.
 In the knockouts stage, broadcast on October 30, 2017, she was eliminated by Miley Cyrus, who opted to keep Ashland Craft instead.
 Both Blake Shelton and Jennifer Hudson wanted to steal the eliminated Kohanski, and she chose to continue as part of Team Blake.
 On December 19, 2017, Kohanski won the season title with "Wish I Didn't Love You".
 This marked the sixth victory for coach Blake Shelton which added to his record as the mentor with the most wins on the show.
 Kohanski won the $100,000 grand prize and a record deal with Universal Music Group.
 She said that she will continue her efforts to bring rock and roll and classic rock into pop culture.